Help for old friends

 |

-… |
+| … |

-No changes were made for the following arguments: data
+No changes were made for the following arguments: data,

-seed
+seed and data.init.

-is not specified, then each variable is
+If blocks is not specified, then each variable is

 allocated to a separate block.
 In that case, length(blocks)